No. 15 Squadron PAF: Soviet-Afghan War

 During the Soviet Afghan war, Soviet and Afghan warplanes would occasionally cross into Pakistani airspace while pursuing Afghan Mujahideen forces which usually resulted in Pakistani infrastructure and Afghan refugee camps getting bombed.
 Resultantly, the squadron was deployed at Peshawar Airbase for Air Defence Alert duties.
-Throughout it's service at Peshawar, the Squadron's fighters intercepted enemy warplanes only twice.
-First a Soviet Ilyushin Il-26 on 1st March 1980 and on the second occasion, it's fighters intercepted a couple of Mig-21s in February 1986.
-However on both occasions the Squadron's pilots were ordered not to engage them.
+Throughout its service at Peshawar, the Squadron's fighters intercepted enemy warplanes only twice.
+First a Soviet Ilyushin Il-26 on 1 March 1980 and on the second occasion, its fighters intercepted a couple of Mig-21s in February 1986.
+However, on both occasions the Squadron's pilots were ordered not to engage them.

-2019 Jammu and Kashmir Airstrikes
+2019 Jammu and Kashmir airstrikes

-In February 2019, the Indian Air Force bombed a wooded area in Balakot after violating Pakistan's airspace.
-In response, then Prime Minister Imran Khan ordered the Air Force to perform retaliatory airstrikes on Indian military installations at Indian Administered Kashmir.
+In February 2019, the Indian Air Force allegedly bombed a terrorist camp in Balakot.
+Open source satellite imagery revealed that no targets of consequence were hit.
+The following day, Pakistan shot down an Indian warplane and took its pilot, Abhinandan Varthaman, prisoner.
 The retaliatory airstrikes were codenamed "Operation Swift Retort" and for this purpose Two Dassault Mirage-VPAs armed with H-4 SOW Glide bombs and two dual seat Dassault Mirage-IIIDAs from the No. 15 Squadron were deployed for this mission.
 In the early hours of 27 February, the No. 15 Squadron carried out the airstrikes while JF-17s and F-16s from other squadrons provided escort and CAP.
-The Mirage-VPAs dropped their payload while the Weapon Systems Officer seated in the Mirage-IIIDAs guided the bombs to their respective targets, However they were ordered to drop the bombs on open fields near their intended targets since the purpose of the operation was to make India aware about Pakistan's capability to strike back at any aggression.
-The mission was a success and all aircraft returned safely.
-Later, the officers from the squadron who participated in this operation including the OC received gallantry awards.
+The Mirage-VPAs dropped their payload while the Weapon Systems Officer seated in the Mirage-IIIDAs guided the bombs to their respective targets,but changed the targets at the last moment, establishing dominance through warning to the enemy; the success of which could be gauged by the fact that India could not move up the escalation ladder and backed down.